florian-vuillemot/Plan-B/azure/README.md

         4. Use Azure DNS for route user on the site up.

     When a disaster happen, you should go on Azure Site Recovery and activate the "failover".
 This will create and configure a VM in the secondary region.
 After create the failover, go on Azure DNS and change the routing from your "prod" IP to the "dr" IP.
+That's done !

-It's really simple !
-But the VM provisioning take time, and, moreover you should do this manually...
+    VM provisioning take time and you should do this manually...
 So it's not perfect.
 But you have a cheap and functional DR strategy so it's a good point.
 Beside, don't forget that a DR plan is different of high disponibility.

     Doc: